briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

     or municipal law enforcement authorities, within the scope of the member's appointment or commission;

     5. _(5)_ A person lawfully called pursuant to Ohio R.C.
+[311.07][ORC Section
-311.07 to aid a sheriff in keeping the peace, for the purposes and during the time when the person is called;
+    311.07] to aid a sheriff in keeping the peace, for the purposes and during the time when the person is called;

     6. _(6)_ A person appointed by a mayor pursuant to Ohio R.C.
+[737.01][ORC
-737.01 as a special patrolling officer during riot or emergency, for the purposes and during the time when the person is appointed;
+    Section 737.01] as a special patrolling officer during riot or emergency, for the purposes and during the time when the person is appointed;

     7. _(7)_ A member of the organized militia of this State or the armed forces of the United States, lawfully called to duty to aid civil authorities in